Causal chain event graphs for remedial maintenance: Causal algebras for the remedial intervention

-As defined in the previous section, the deteriorating process or the failure process is modelled by a root-to-leaf path on the event tree or the root-to-sink path on the CEG.
-Here we simplify the path by labelling only the root cause and the symptom.
+Here we simplify the root-to-sink path by labelling only the root cause and the symptom.
+Take a failure process as an example.
 The root vertex of this path represents an AGAN status while the sink vertex of this path represents a failed condition.
-We call the root vertex of the failure path the AGAN vertex and the leaf vertex of the failure path the fail vertex.
-The failure paths are connected by the solid black edges in Figure \ref{fig:remedy}.

-We introduce a new term to the graph: the \textbf{recovery path}.
-The recovery path roots from the fail vertex and sinks in the AGAN vertex.
-This consists of directed dashed edges.
-The recovery path models the status change of the system caused by the maintenance.
-The black dashed edges are associated with observed maintenance while the red dashed edges are associated with unobserved maintenance.
-The recovery path is not part of the idle system we construct through the event tree or the CEG.
-This is because it will be used to represent the change of the status of the equipment after an external intervention and this recovery process is not part of the description of the unmanipulated original system.
-Therefore we do not augment the event tree or the CEG by adding recovery paths.
+We call the root vertex the AGAN vertex and the leaf vertex the fail vertex.
+The failure path is connected by the solid black edges.
+The \textbf{recovery path} is defined to be the directed dashed path rooting from the fail vertex and sinking in the AGAN vertex.
+It models the status change of the system caused by the maintenance.
+The black and red dashed edges are associated with observed and unobserved maintenance respectively.
+Recovery paths are external to the idle CEG.
+This is because it represents the effect of external intervention on status of the equipment and such recovery process is not part of the description of the original system before any intervention has taken place.

 A remedial intervention is \textbf{perfect} if the root cause of the failure is correctly identified and successfully fixed by the observed maintenance so that the post-intervention status of the part being maintained is AGAN \citep{Yu2020,Yu2021}.
-Figure \ref{fig:remedy1} demonstrates the effect of the perfect remedial intervention on the status of the maintained part.
-The recovery path is a directed black edge connecting the sink vertex (failed condition) to the root vertex (AGAN status) which means the observed maintenance returns the status of the failed part to full working order.

-For example, suppose the CEG in Figure \ref{fig:bushing ceg} failthfully models the unmanipulated bushing system, and we observe a failed bushing whose failure was caused by a cracked insulator.
+The recovery process is demonstrated in Figure \ref{fig:remedy1}.
+The recovery path starts from the fail vertex and ends in the AGAN vertex which means the observed maintenance returns the status of the failed part to full working order.
+Suppose the CEG in Figure \ref{fig:ceg} failthfully models the unmanipulated bushing system, and we observe a failed bushing whose failure was caused by a cracked insulator.
 Then an example of a perfect remedial intervention is that the engineer replaced the cracked insulator by a new one.